Below is a list of the largest and

 3,025 carats rough /317 carats cut /

-The Cullinan diamond was the largest
+The Cullinan Diamond was the largest

-diamond discovered in the Premier mine
+Diamond discovered in the Premier mine

 in South Africa in 1905, weighing

 3,025.75 carats.
 It was awarded to

 Transvaal for his birthday present,

 then taken to Amsterdam to be cut into

 2 principal stones (the Cullinan I and

-Cullinan II ) and 7 other
+Cullinan II ) and 7 other major

 Spirit of de

 Grisogono, 587 carats rough /

 312 carats cut /found ?

 The Spirit of de Grisogono is the

 world's largest known cut black

 Diamond, 5th largest cut Diamond in the

 totaling 36.69 carats.

-This diamond was mined several
+This Diamond was mined several

 decades back in west Central Africa.
 It

 was later taken to Switzerland where it

-was cut using the Mogul diamond cutting
+was cut using the Mogul Diamond cutting

 Mogul, 787carats rough / 279